 Unfortunately, the times have been tough on small farmers in this country, and in 2019 Doug was forced to sell his dairy herd.
 Saying goodbye to cows that Doug raised from the day they were born was incredibly hard, but Doug still had a family and 65 sled dogs to support.
 He switched his farm over to raising beef cattle and now sells premium Butler Beef to hospitals, nursing homes, and individuals all across Vermont.

-This year, we were able to raise enough money to send Doug and Ben out West to compete in the 2020 Wyoming Pedigree Dogsled Race, the largest dogsled race in the lower 48 states.
+In 2020 and 2021 we were able to raise enough money to send Doug and Ben out West to compete in the Wyoming Pedigree Dogsled Race, the largest dogsled race in the lower 48 states.
 We also gave many tours and ran programs with Middlebury College, teaching a dogsledding winter workshop for 15 students and bringing the dogs to campus for Middlebury's Winter Carnival.
 None of this would've been possible without all the amazing support we've received from the Vermont community - thank you!

 The COVID-19 pandemic produces unique challenges for our small business, but we're dedicated to the dogs and the sport.
 Follow us on Instagram and Facebook @CobbleHillKennel to keep in touch, and consider sponsoring a dog to help support us in these difficult times!